NOAA-GFDL/fre-workflows/README.md

 FRE-workflows is GFDL's next-generation FRE (FMS Runtime Environment) workflow engine with a cylc backend ([see cylc's user guide here](https://cylc.github.io/cylc-doc/stable/html/user-guide/index.html)).
-FRE-workflows automates the process of git cloning model code, compiling the cloned model, submitting a batch job to GFDL's RDHPCS systems, and post-processing model output data.
+FRE-workflows automates the process of cloning model code, model compilation, batch job submission to system resources, and post-processing model output.
 This new workflow relies on [`fre-cli`](https://github.com/NOAA-GFDL/fre-cli), the new FRE command-line interface.
 Currently, this repository only contains the `fre-cli` postprocessing workflow.
 This documentation will be updated when more workflows are added to this repository.

-## What files are what
+## Repository Table of Contents

 The top level directory structure groups source code and input files as follow: